protonemedia/inertiajs-events-laravel-dusk/README.md

 The `waitForInertiaError()` method may be used to wait until the [Error](https://inertiajs.com/events#error) event is fired.
 You can use it to assert against responses where validation errors are returned.

 ### Navigate
-The `waitForInertiaNavigate()` method may be use to until the [Navigate](https://inertiajs.com/events#navigate) event is fired.
+The `waitForInertiaNavigate()` method may be used to wait until the [Navigate](https://inertiajs.com/events#navigate) event is fired.
 You can use it to assert a user is redirected, for example, after submitting a form.

 ### Success
 The `waitForInertiaSuccess()` method may be used to wait until the [Success](https://inertiajs.com/events#success) event is fired.
-This is great for testing forms that don't redirect after a succesful submition.
+This is great for testing forms that don't redirect after successfully submitting a form.

 ### Example test